nmxmxh/master-ovasabi/docs/generated/pkg/utils/README.md

 GetByteSlice retrieves a byte slice from the pool.

+### GetContextFields

+GetContextFields extracts common fields from context for logging and error context.

 ### GetValue

 GetValue retrieves a value from the context with type safety.

+### IsAdmin

+IsAdmin checks if the given roles include the "admin" role.

+### IsServiceAdmin

+IsServiceAdmin checks if the given roles include the global admin or a service-specific admin role.

 ### MergeContexts